 - Bring the water to a boil until the chickens are cooked (about an hour)

-- Once the chickens are cooked, let them cool and then debone them.
-Cut up the chicken meat into bite-sized pieces.
+- Once the chickens are cooked, let them cool and debone them.
+After, cut the chicken (or selected meat) into bite-sized pieces.

 - Peel the potatoes